usab-skrow/swe-ireland/subtopics/interview.md

 1. Technical Aptitude - Do you really know your stuffs?
 2. Clarity of thought - Can you approach a problem you have not seen before?
 Do you think in terms of logical series of steps?
 3. Communication Skills - Can I understand you?
 Can you understand me?
 Will the team/company understand you?
 4. Likeable - Are you a nice person?
-Qualities like team collaboration, curiosity, empathy, enthusiasm for learning, helpful, cleverness, ambition, vision, attention to detail, looking at the big picture.
+Qualities like team collaboration, curiosity, empathy, enthusiasm for learning, helpful, cleverness, ambition, vision, attention to detail, looking at the big picture, showing initiative.
 5. Asset/Liability - Will you be an asset to the team or liability?
 Both of us can achieve our career goals if you are an asset.